pulse00/eclipse-indexing-framework/README.md

 Using the `SearchEngine` utility class, this index can be queried later on.

-For an example implementation of the extension point, see the [Composer Eclipse Plugin](https://github.com/pulse00/Composer-Eclipse-Plugin).

 The plugin is still alpha and its API will most likely change.